-Being a writer or author is one matter, but being able to promote, market, sell and profit from your writing as well, is another.
+Being a writer or author is one thing.
+But being able to promote, market, sell and profit from your writing as well, is another.
 This is what often defines being an authorpreneur.

 For most authorpreneurs, it is a full-time job and involves a lot more than simply writing content or ebooks.